potassco/fastlane/doc/content/implementation/lns.rst

             "stuck_after_no_improv": 1000,      # After how many interations without improvement the
                                                 #  search is determined as stuck
-            "start_sol": None,                  # Start solution, fixed during first solve call }
+            "start_sol": None,                  # Start solution, fixed during first solve call "vari_accept": 0,                   # New solution is accepted if given variability is
+                                                # achieved, 0 = always accept, should be lower than
+                                                # relax rate
+        }

 .. currentmodule:: large_neighbourhood_search.__init__